-- Asbestos which could become air-borne in the tenants' apartment.
+- Asbestos that could become air-borne in the tenants' apartment

-- Broken floor tiles which create a hazardous condition.
+- Broken floor tiles that create a hazardous condition

-- Excessive noise as from construction, mechanical equipment, or even neighboring tenants when the landlord fails to take effective steps to abate the nuisance.
+- Excessive noise from construction, mechanical equipment, or even neighboring tenants when the landlord fails to take effective steps to abate the nuisance

 The single most important thing to remember about invoking the breach of warranty of habitability as a defense in a landlord/tenant proceeding is that you give notice in writing to your landlord regarding the defective condition in your space.
 If he is not given notice and does not have a reasonable opportunity to rectify the situation, you may lose your right to invoke the warranty of habitability.